giantoak/trec-dd-ebola/README.md

 EC2 run times vary a bit depending on settings.
 General notes:
 * Bootstrapping takes roughly 1600 seconds.
 (26 minutes and 40 seconds)
 * For `MRGetTweetGraph.py`,the base run time for a file roughly 100 seconds.
 (1 minute and 40 seconds.) *This is assuming a linear scaling for `m1.large` boxes*, something that must be verified with additional runs.
+* For `MRTwitterWestAfricaUsers.py`, 35000 files can be processed in roughly 888150 seconds (246.7 hours) of CPU time.
+An individual file takes roughly 25.4 seconds of CPU time.